-When an internal VCO is used, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
+When using the internal VCO, the external loop filter should be referenced to the BYPASS pin for optimal noise and spurious performance.
 An example of an external loop filter for a PLL that uses the internal VCO is shown in Figure 41.
 A loop filter must be calculated for each desired PLL configuration.
-The values of the components depend upon the VCO frequency, the $K{\text{VCO}}$ , the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
+The values of the components depend upon the VCO frequency, the $K{\rm VCO}$, the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
 The loop filter affects the phase noise, the loop settling time, and the loop stability.
 A basic knowledge of PLL theory is helpful for understanding loop filter design.
 ADIsimCLK can help with the calculation of a loop filter according to the application requirements.

-When an external VCO is used, the external loop filter should be referenced to ground.
+When using an external VCO, the external loop filter should be referenced to ground.
 An example of an external loop filter for a PLL using an external VCO is shown in Figure 42.